NREL/fpeam/README.md

 ## Feedstock production

-The feedstock production dataset defines what feedstocks were produced where, in what amounts, and by what agricultural practices.
+The feedstock production dataset defines what feedstocks were produced where, in what amounts, and by which agricultural practices.
 Columns and data within this dataset are described in the table below.
-This dataset contains two region identifiers, `equipment_group` (values must match those in the equipment dataset) and `region_production`, that indicate where feedstocks were produced.
-(Latitude and longitude values are also specified for feedstock production and destination locations.
-These values are used in the router engine.) `region_production` values in the default feedstock production dataset correspond to the [Federal Information Processing Standards](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/home/?cid=nrcs143_013697) (FIPS) codes which identify U.S. counties.
+This dataset contains two region identifiers, `equipment_group` (values must match those in the equipment dataset) and `region_production`, that indicate where feedstocks were produced. `region_production` values in the default feedstock production dataset correspond to the [Federal Information Processing Standards](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/home/?cid=nrcs143_013697) (FIPS) codes which identify U.S. counties.
 If values in the `region_production` column are not FIPS codes, an additional input file giving the mapping of the `region_production` values to FIPS values must be provided in order for MOVES and NONROAD to run successfully; this file is discussed further in the Additional input datasets section.

+Latitude and longitude values are also specified for feedstock production and destination locations.
+These values are used in the router engine.
+If precise latitude and longitude values are not available for any production or destination locations, these columns can be left blank in the production dataset.
+Instead, the FIPS for the production and destination locations can be specified, and a lookup table included in the default input data will be used to find the latitude-longitude pairs for the county centroids.

 The feedstock production dataset, like the equipment dataset, does not contain the calendar year in which feedstock production took place.
-This is specified using the `year` parameter in the MOVES and NONROAD config files, discussed further below.
+This is specified using the FPEAM GUI.

 TABLE: List of columns in feedstock production data set with data types and descriptions